DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ## Update information packages

-Before moving on, we need to fill in the last information in the information packages.
+Before moving on, we need to fill in the last information in our information packages.

 With your wallet open in Electrum, go to `Wallet>Information`.

-In your `secure note` add all master public keys, like this:
+In your `digital note` add all master public keys, like this:

 ```
-MPK1: xpub668...
+MPK1: zpub668...
-MPK2: xpub78e...
+MPK2: zpub78e...
-MPK3: xpub87t...
+MPK3: zpub87t...
 ```

+In `information package A` add the master public key from cosigner 3:

+`MPK3: zpub87t...`

-In `information package A` add the master public key from cosigner 3 This is like backup for the backup but should still be treated with care.
+This is backup for the backup, but should still be treated with care.
 It's easy to miss one character if typing it by hand.
 Consider printing it on a printer, if you own one, and attaching it to the note.
-Otherwise double check what you print:
+Otherwise double check what you type.

-`MPK3: xpub668...`

 In `information package C` add the master public key from cosigner 2:

-`MPK2: xpub78e...`
+`MPK2: zpub78e...`

 That’s it!
 Finish by deleting all the pictures of QR-codes on your phone or camera.